 The Preterite Tense

-There are actually two forms of the past in Spanish.
+There are two forms of the past in Spanish.
 One indicates that an event continued happening for a period of time or was repeated.
 This is called the "imperfect" past.
-In Latin, the word "imperfect" doesn't mean that there is a defect or something is wrong.
-It means the "unfinished" past event.
+The word "imperfect" doesn't mean that there is a defect, it means the past event is "unfinished".
 The other past form in Spanish is what we call the "preterite".
 It indicates that an event took place at some point in the past.
 Let's look at some examples in English to see what we mean.

 John used to sell cars.